clout-13/phy329_darkenergy_final/README.md

 4) Plot solutions

 **Member Contributions**
-- Christa:
+- Christa: Visualization of simulation results (plots, sliders, maps, etc)
-- Sanskar:
+- Sanskar: Creating functions for equations needed to solve/aid in solving
-- Gautam:
+- Gautam: Produce solutions of main differential equation
-- Saurav:
+- Saurav: Implement variation of values of $w(z)$ to find range of diffeq solutions.

 **Additional equations, references, and info:**